mitchest/BEES-ecocomp/README.md

 BEES R User Group
 ---
-Informal style tutorials on data analysis in the R language, as well as general ecological computing
-Run out of the Centre for Ecosystem Science:
+Informal style tutorials on data analysis in the R language, as well as general ecological computing, run out of the Centre for Ecosystem Science:
 http://www.ecosystem.unsw.edu.au/

-*alternate Fridays 12-1pm in rm 640 of the Biology building*

 Get on the mailing list for extra material and updates:
 https://www.lists.unsw.edu.au/mailman/listinfo/bees-ecocomp

+### When?
+*alternate Fridays 12-1pm in rm 640 of the Biology building*

 #### Upcoming sessions: